 The two garages are located on the southwestern corner of the site along the northern side of the southern access road.
 Both buildings consist of one-story gable-roof structures with concrete block walls, asphalt roof shingles, aluminized box cornices, and fiberglass overhead roll doors.
 The western (left) garage features vinyl German siding in its gable end peak.
-Plain vinyl siding sheathes the gable end of the eastern (right) garage.
+Plain vinyl siding

+Name of Property County and State sheathes the gable end of the eastern (right) garage.
 The garages are of modern construction, post-dating the period of significance.